Larry E. Burkhalter: Biography

-Larry E. Burkhalter was born on December 13, 1950 in Corpus Christi, Texas.
+Larry E. Burkhalter was born on December 13, 1950, in Corpus Christi, Texas.
 Burkhalter graduated from the University of Michigan, where he earned a BA in political science and education.
 He did graduate work in political science at Wayne State University.
 In 1970, Burkhalter married Linda, and later had three children.

 Previously, Burkhalter was a member of the United Auto Workers and United Steel Workers unions.
 Burkhalter worked as a history teacher at Lapeer High School, starting around 1972.
 He also served as a freshman football coach.
 He was a member of the Michigan Education Association, as well as the Lapeer Education Association.

 In 1974, Burkhalter announced his Democratic candidacy to represent the 78th district of the Michigan House of Representatives.
 Burkhalter was unopposed in the Democratic primary.
 His opponent in the general election was Roy L. Spencer.
 Spencer was seeking his ninth term in the state House.
 While Burkhalter was ultimately defeated, the election was closer than expected.
-Burkhalter received the majority of the votes in Macomb County, a more Democratic county, but also got a large amount of votes in the more Republican St. Clair County.
+Burkhalter received the majority of the votes in Macomb County, a more Democratic county, but also got a large number of votes in the more Republican St. Clair County.

 In 1976, the year that Spencer declared his retirement, Burkhalter again ran for the 78th state House district.
 Burkhalter faced a challenger in the Democratic primary, Joe Curley.
 Curley was a veterinarian who served on the Lapeer School Board.
 Burkhalter received more than double Curley's vote total, with 4,558 to 2,086.
 In the general election, Burkhalter faced Republican nominee Fred Westendorf, a retired colonel and vice chairman of the Lapeer County Commission.
 On October 19, 1976, Burkhalter and Westendorf held a televised presidential style debate at Lapeer East High School.
 In said debate, Burkhalter supported the right of public workers, specifically teachers, to strike, if such a strike did not cause irreparable societal harm.
 He also opposed a proposal to cap state taxes to a percentage of income, fearing it would simply increase property tax, while cutting the state budget and local budgets.
 Westendorf stood against public workers striking, and was in favor of the tax proposal.
 Burkhalter defeated Westendorf in the general election.